Society of Broadcast Engineers

 Its important to become familiar with your TV tuner's "channel scan" or "channel search" process.
 Because Digital TV tuners are actually computer based they operate heavily on memory tables to decode digital channels.
 When a channel scan is initially done during the installation of a new TV set, the TV tuner will store all the relevant information needed to tune in a digital channel.
 After that when you tune in the channel the tuner quickly looks up the technical parameters from the memory table and tunes the channel from that information.
 In some tuners however, if the signal of a digital TV station goes away for an extended period of time because the station shut down for maintenance or because the receiving antenna is on the edge of providing sufficient signal from a station, that station's information in the memory table will be erased.
 From that point on that station cannot be tuned in even though it has returned to the air or the antenna is again providing enough signal.
 To the viewer the station will appear Off the Air even though they are not.
 The only way to once again tune in the channel is to do a "channel scan" or "channel search" on the tuner so that the tuning information will once again be stored in the memory table.
 This same thing happens when a station changes tuning data in their signal.
 The best habit to get into is to do a channel scan first thing whenever you notice that a TV channel isn't coming in any more or the set displays "Insufficient Signal" or "Loss of Signal" when tuning a channel.

-WISC-TV Digital provides two program services.
+WISC-TV Digital provides three program services.
 Channel 3-1 provides local programming and is the CBS network affiliate.
-When CBS is providing an HD version of its program the high definition program will be carried on WISC-TV Digital.
-The CBS high definition schedule is available online.
-WISC TV Digital 3-1 also transmits other programming in HD when supplied by the program provider (like Oprah, Dr. Phil, Dr. Oz, and others).
+In addition to HD CBS programming, WISC TV Digital 3-1 also transmits other programming in HD known as "syndicated programming" (like Dr. Oz, and others).
 In addition all local WISC TV newscasts and locally produced public affairs or entertainment programming (like For the Record, Sidelines, and Urban Theater) are transmitted in HD.
-All other programs are SD in quality and appear with bars on the left and right of a wide screen display in order to retain the correct dimensions of the original picture content.
+Occasionally there will be SD archive content within an HD program.
+When that happens the SD content will appear with bars on the left and right of a wide screen display in order to retain the correct dimensions of the original picture content.